Your credit scores affect many important aspects of your life. From the moment you open your first charge account, you enter into the world of credit.

 Opening new accounts and the activity on those new accounts is a factor in the scoring formula.
 New credit, as opposed to older accounts, indicates you have the ability to open up new lines of credit.
 This is important; it means your financial situation is positive because creditors are willing to loan you money or finance your purchases.

 It also means you are active financially and not sitting still without acquiring and financing anything.
-Credit bureaus like people who buy things and pay for them over time.
+Credit scores favor people who buy things and pay for them over time.
 It is ironic to consider that if you made every purchase with cash and never financed anything, your credit score would be very low, despite the fact you can afford everything you purchase.

-Having different types of credit accounts lets the credit bureaus know you are able to handle different kinds of financing.
-Installment agreements (like car loans), revolving lines of credit (like department store credit cards), and other types of financing help you achieve a higher credit score by demonstrating your ability to handle the different types of credit lines.
+Having different types of accounts lets them know you are able to handle different kinds of financing.
+Installment credit accounts (like car loans), revolving credit accounts (like department store credit cards), and other types of financing help you achieve a higher credit score by demonstrating your ability to handle the different types of credit lines.

 Ready to Get Negative Items Removed from Your Credit Report?